 Why is this medication prescribed?

 The combination of trifluridine and tipiracil is used to treat colon (large intestine) or rectal cancer that has spread to other parts of the body in people who have already been treated with other chemotherapy medications or cannot receive these chemotherapy medications.
+The combination of trifluridine and tipiracil is also used to treat certain types of stomach cancer or cancer located in the area where the stomach meets the esophagus (the tube between the throat and stomach) that has spread to other parts of the body in people who have already received at least two other chemotherapy treatments.
 Trifluridine is in a class of medications called thymidine-based nucleoside analogues.
 It works by stopping the growth of cancer cells.
-Tipiracil is in a class of medications called thymidine phosphorylase inhibitor.
+Tipiracil is in a class of medications called thymidine phosphorylase inhibitors.
 It works by slowing the breakdown of trifluridine by the body.

 How should this medicine be used?

 The combination of trifluridine and tipiracil comes as a tablet to take by mouth.
-It is usually taken twice a day within 1 hour after breakfast and dinner for 5 days in a row, followed by a 2-day break.
+It is usually taken twice a day with food for 5 days in a row, followed by a 2-day break.
 This dosing schedule is repeated and then followed by a 2-week break.
 This 28-day cycle may be repeated depending on how well this medication works for you and the side effects you experience.
 Take trifluridine and tipiracil at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take trifluridine and tipiracil exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Trifluridine and tipiracil tablets come in two different strengths.
 Your doctor may want you to take a combination of both strengths of tablets to make up your full dose.
 Be sure that you know what each type of tablet looks like and how many you are to take of each.
 Ask your doctor or pharmacist if you have any questions.